robertbodley/returner2/README.md

 - automatic page orientation detection;
 - automatic detection of front pages and nonfront pages;
 - robustness for different scanners;
 - robustness for image sizes and dots-per-inch.
-All of these features must be implemented using the fastest possible algorithms.